Gastritis

 How is gastritis diagnosed?

-• Upper endoscopy (EGD.
+- Upper endoscopy (EGD.
 This test looks at the inside of your esophagus, stomach, and duodenum.
 It uses a thin, lighted tube, called an endoscope.
 The tube has a camera at one end.
 Your healthcare provider puts the tube into your mouth and throat.
 Then the provider moves it into your esophagus, stomach, and duodenum.
 Your provider can see the inside of these organs.
-He or she can also take a small tissue sample (biopsy) if needed.
+They can also take a small tissue sample (biopsy) if needed.

-• Blood tests.
-You will have a test for H. pylori, a type of bacteria that may be in your stomach.
+- Blood tests.
+You may have a test for H. pylori, a type of bacteria that may be in your stomach.
+This test is not commonly done.
 Another test will check for anemia.
 You can get anemia when you don’t have enough red blood cells.
-Sometimes you may have low levels of certain vitamins and need to take a dietary supplements.
+Sometimes you may have low levels of certain vitamins and need to take dietary supplements.

-• Breath test.
-You may have a test where your breath is collected and analyzed for a stomach bacteria.
+- Breath test.
+You may have a test where your breath is collected and analyzed for stomach bacteria.

 How is gastritis treated?